glajoie/torus_flow_spiking_network/README.txt

 -Structured chaos shapes spike-response noise entropy in balanced neural networks, Guillaume Lajoie, Jean-Philippe Thivierge and Eric Shea-Brown, Frontiers in Computational Neuroscience, (2014),  8:123
 #####################################################

-DISCLAIMER: This software was design for specialized scientific computation only and is not meant as a deployable product.
-As a result, some warnings may appear at the time of compilation and some parameter settings may lead to errors.

 REQUIREMENTS: Python3 and Cython must be installed.
 For an easy way to do this, install the latest conda distribution and make sure the Cython package is installed.
 MATLAB as the output data is saved in ".m" format.

 USE: The main script calling the code is entitled LOCAL_MAIN_TF.py.
 It is setup to launch multiple runs going through multiple parameter sets and initial conditions.
 The code itself is well documented.

 FILES NEEDED in base directory:
 1.Torus_Flow_Solver.pyx (the cython file of the solver)